mlgordon/vpc/vpc-vsi-pricing.md

 * Debian 8.latest, 9.latest (minimal)

 There are premium operating systems and other add-ons available.
 You'll see pricing reflected in your Cost Summary.

+## Billing delay
+{: #billing-delay}

+After {{site.data.keyword.vsi_is_short}} are provisioned, it might take up to six hours for billing information to be available.
+In general, billing information for virtual server instances has a six hour lag time.

 ## Suspend billing